shubh24/shubh24.github.com/_posts/2016-10-23-Why I trekked ABC?.md

 ![abc selfie]({{site.baseurl}}/images/abc_selfie.jpg)

-`On day you'll leave this world behind, so live a life you will remember! -- Avicii`
+`One day you'll leave this world behind, so live a life you will remember! -- Avicii`